Every form, size and color

 we collect.
 That is what we are attempting to do, and our goal is to have

 in our collection one of every form, size and color of these extraordinary swans Gundersen-Pairpoint master gaffer Gilly Gulbransen created.

-FROM THE COLLECTION: The rosaria and clear, 12" swan bowl to the right
+FROM THE COLLECTION: The rosaria and clear, 12" swan bowl to the left

 is the first swan my wife bought for me so many years ago.